About Sajda Mughal

 Sajda's work and activism has received national and international recognition and she has been profiled in the Guardian, the Big Issue, Cosmopolitan, Red and Time Out Magazine.
 She has received a number of distinguished awards and was named 2015's "Ultimate Woman" by Cosmopolitan Magazine.

 In 2015 she also was awarded an OBE in the Queens New Years Honours List 2015 for her services and work towards community cohesion and interfaith dialogue.
 The Prince of Wales, His Royal Highness Prince Charles presented Sajda with her award at Buckingham Palace.
-She is the youngest Asian and Muslim female to receive this honour.
+She was the youngest Asian and Muslim female to receive this honour.

 In November 2018, Sajda won the prestigious 'Campaigner of the Year' 2018 award from the European Diversity Awards where over 60,000 nominations were received from across the UK.